A strange thing happens in cinemas: unanimity.

 Well, thanks to moviemakers and truth-seekers of every kind and era, I no longer buy into that message.
 I can see the sketch on my canvas and it’s a beauty: breathtakingly simple, logical, and constructive.
 Human life is mind-bogglingly complex; human needs are not.

-But are my needs (and thus my goals) the same as yours—the same as everyone’s?
+But are my needs the same as yours?
 Of course, no one can confirm that but you.
 I can only reveal the picture my search has uncovered and await your response (comment below or contact Simon), whether it be recognition, refinement, or rejection.

 To complete my part of that transaction I will defer to two extraordinarily talented men, writer Stephen King and screenwriter/director Frank Darabont.